 - Movo PM20-S Executive Lavalier Clip-on Interview Microphone

-- Miracle Sound Deluxe Lavalier Omnidirectional Condenser Microphone
+- Miracle Sound Deluxe Lavalier Omnidirectional Condenser Microphone (Note: Amazon indicates this item is currently unavailable and may be discontinued)

 - Shure MOTIV MVL Omnidirectional Condenser Lavalier Microphone